nikhilkale1107/CalcMaster/README.md

 # CalcMaster
-CalcMaster is a versatile calculator repository capable of performing basic mathematical operations, as well as serving as an EMI and FD Calculator.
+CalcMaster is a multi-functional calculator built with HTML, CSS, and JavaScript.
+It performs basic arithmetic operations and includes features to calculate EMI and FD.